-3.0 - 3.0 5190.
-3 hours.
+3-3 3 hours (3;0;0).
 Capstone course providing the integration of functional areas of business administration.
 Requires students to determine policy at the general- or top-management level.
 Students address strategic organizational problems and the optimization of the total enterprise.
 Course includes the use of lectures, case analysis and special topics.
 This course must be taken in the student's last semester of course work.
-Prerequisite(s): BLAW 2300 and DSCI 2710 (or equivalent).
+Prerequisite(s): BLAW 3330 (formerly BLAW 2300) and DSCI 2305 or equivalent (formerly DSCI 2710).
 Pre- or corequisite(s): ACCT 5130 or 5110, ECON 5140, FINA 5170, and MKTG 5150.
+Course Typically Offered: Fall, Spring, Summer.